NPraglin/symmetrical-funicular/README.md

 ## Road Map
 - Search by zip code, city, and state implemented
 - API connection to view available space in area
-- Full migration to AWS hosting
+- Full migration to AWS hosting *complete*